poliastro/poliastro/docs/source/quickstart.md

   '2000-01-01 12:00:00.000'
   ```

-- The reference frame of the orbit will be one pseudo-inertial frame around the
+- The reference frame of the orbit will be one pseudo-inertial frame around the attractor.
-  attractor.
-You can retrieve it using the {py:attr}`~poliastro.twobody.orbit.Orbit.frame` property:
+  You can retrieve it using the {py:attr}`~poliastro.twobody.orbit.scalar.Orbit.frame` property:
   ```python
   >>> orb.get_frame()
   <GCRS Frame (obstime=J2000.000, obsgeoloc=(0., 0., 0.) m, obsgeovel=(0., 0., 0.) m / s)>